PeterKitonga/illustratorlearning/Lesson 23 - Clipping Mask/readme.md

 ### Illustrations

-In this example I first created an circle using the ```Elipse Tool```.
-I then selected the image and the shape object and created a clipping mask through the menu ```Object > Clipping Mask > Make```.
+In this example I first created a circle using the ```Elipse Tool```.
+I then selected the image and the shape object and created a clipping mask using the menu ```Object > Clipping Mask > Make```.

 ![Illustration Example](../assets/images/lesson-23/illustration-01.gif)

-Here, I applied a clipping mask to text and applied a drop shadow effect to make it visible.
+Here, I applied a clipping mask to the text and applied a drop shadow effect to make it visible.

 ![Illustration Example](../assets/images/lesson-23/illustration-02.gif)